tasesmuemils/100DaysOfCode/web_development/diary.md

 # 15.02.2019 39/100
 Template is done (some things I couldnt figure out but it looks cool).
 Posting that on twitter!

+# 16.02.2019 40/100
+AJAX/(HTML/XML/JSON) - lot of new stuff, havent don any coding, just reading and it sounds complicated.
+Cant wait to start practicing all of this.